 Now in the modern world it is completely realistic for you to complete your tax return online or over the phone, and for you to never have to meet with your tax agent face-to-face.
-But many people still like to do their taxes the old fashioned way and there is absolutely nothing wrong with that.
-So for all you resident of Sydney looking for a tax agent in your area, we’ve provided a preview of some of the most prominent companies in the city, and why you should think about using their services.
+But many people still like to do their taxes the old fashioned way or like a bit of extra help.
+So for all you residents of Sydney looking for a tax agent in your area, we’ve provided a snapshot of some of the most prominent companies in the city, as well as options for completing your tax online.

-- Do they have the service you require?
+- Do they offer the service you require?
 (Individual, business, trust etc.)

 - What is their method of preparation?
 (Entirely online, in person, over phone etc.)

 Once you’ve found a service that you like, can comfortably afford and that you know is fully registered, the next step is to make contact with them and discuss your needs.
 Some agents will make an appointment for you to visit their offices, others will talk over the phone, but either way you should have all of your financial statements ready so that they can begin preparing your return and make accurate calculations.

 What are the pros and cons of using a tax agent?

 - Less stress.
 Tax can be taxing.
 It can be easier to give your financial information to a professional and let them do the rest.

 - Less errors.
 Leaving it up to a professional to ensure everything is entered correctly first time around will save you work and stress later on.